 Check out the accessibility policies in the Google Admin console for Chrome OS devices.
 They allow IT to manage these settings centrally for their users across their deployment.
-Some policies include: ChromeVox spoken feedback, Select-to-speak, High contrast, Screen magnifier, Sticky keys, and Virtual Keyboard.
+Some policies include: ChromeVox spoken feedback, Select-to-speak, and Dictation.

 Your end users can update the color of their cursor to improve its visibility on Chrome OS.
 There are seven colors available: red, yellow, green, cyan, blue, magenta and pink, in addition to default black.
 To change the cursor, go to the “Mouse and touchpad” section of Settings.

 Chrome continues to make improvements to make PDFs more accessible.
 Users can save web pages as a PDF that will include metadata like the page’s headings, lists, tables, paragraphs, and image descriptions.
 This makes the web more accessible for people with low vision or who are blind that use a screen reader to access PDF files.

 With Live Caption on Chrome, you can automatically generate real-time captions for media with audio on your browser.
 It works across social and video sites, podcasts and radio content, personal video libraries (such as Google Photos), embedded video players, and most web-based video or audio chat services.
 Chrome OS also now supports live captions.

 Select text to read aloud and shade background text with Select-to-speak